TL;DR: The bell curve meme isn’t just a joke. It’s a philosophical diagram. And if you’re reading this, you’re probably in the middle.

 The punchline: overthinking is its own trap.

-It shows three types of people:
+Three types of people:

 The “Brainlet” (Left): Holds a simple, straightforward opinion.